 The Hill Fort Kesroli is one of the rare heritage hotels in Alwar that has been in existence since the 14th century.
 A wonderful destination to enjoy the barrier sunsets, showing daily since 700 years and discovering the Neemrana heritage hotels in Alwar is this resort.
 Hill Fort-Kesroli is a great holiday choice for those looking for a relaxing weekend getaway from Delhi.

-Famous for its magnificent fort, Danta Ramgarh is 51 km away from Sikar on the Sikar- Jaipur road.
+This fort in Rajasthan is 51 km away from Sikar on the Sikar- Jaipur road.
 This fort was built in 1733 by Guman Singh Ladkhani, the view from the fort is absolutely stunning.
 Other forts in the township can also be visited with prior permission from the village head.

 A beautiful piece of Rajputana architecture, it is the epicentre of the city.
 Built in the middle of the 19th century, the Jhalawar Fort is the pride of the city of Jhalawar built by Maharajrana Madan Singh.
 It is one of the forts of Rajasthan that is as beautiful inside as it is outside with many exclusive paintings adorning its giant walls.

-Called as the marble city of India, Kishangarh city is a tourist spot in itself as the city is famous for its art and culture, Bani Thani style of painting and the Kishangarh Fort.
+Called as the marble city of India, Kishangarh city is a tourist spot in itself as the city is famous for its art and culture, Bani Thani style of painting and the Kishangarh fort in Rajasthan.
 It is the only place in the world with a temple of nine planets.
 Khoda Ganesh Ji temple, Kishangarh fort, Phool Mahal Palace, and Gondulav Lake are some of the major attractions of the city.

 A palace and former fortress in the town of Roopangarh, Roopangarh fort has imperial monument with grand exterior and vivacious interiors.
 The nineteen large rooms of this beautifully renovated and restored fort of Rajasthan have been exquisitely decorated to create the royal ambience for the visitors.
 You may just go and explore the beauty of this war-fort while the fort is open for you to enjoy a royal stay at the heritage turned hotel in the land of kings.